 - Subscribe to get your free Gratitude Bible reading plan here.

-6. A daily proverb.
-This reading plan may look simple but it leaves a deep impact.
-With 31 chapters in Provers, read one chapter of Proverbs each day of the month.
 On the first day of each month, read Proverbs 1, on the second day of the month, read Proverbs 2 and so on.
 Repeat monthly.
-This Bible reading plan is great for families as Proverbs addresses God’s wisdom for relationships, money, work, emotions and more.
+This Bible reading plan is great for families since the proverbs give us God’s wisdom and principles for relationships, money, work, emotions and more.

 - Use modern translations to help study the meaning of the proverbs